CodeYourFuture/Module-JS1/week-1/explore/chrome.md

 What effect does calling the `alert` function have?

+ans: I used function greeting(){
+alert("Hello World!")
+};
+greeting();

+To invoke mean to call or execute.
+So when i invoke function 'greeting', a message pops up on screen.
+It mean alert will appeared the message in screen.

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

 What effect does calling the `prompt` function have?
+ans: It well pop up box of information for user.
 What is the return value of `prompt`?
+ans: What is your name?
+With textbox.